SuperMix Bulk Rough

-The size of this rough ranges from about 1/2 inch up to nearly 3 inches in maximum dimension - but most of the pieces are between 1 inch and 2 1/2 inches.
-Rough of this size tumbles best in a six-pound or larger capacity barrel.
-It can be tumbled in barrels down to 3-pound capacity if you are patient, include small pieces (or media) in the barrel and are willing to run the coarse grit step at least two or three times.
-Big pieces of rough require lots of time for smoothing.
+The size of this rough ranges from about 1/2 inch up to about 2 1/2 inches in maximum dimension.
+Most of the pieces range from between 1 inch and 2 inches - just the right size to make nice tumbled stones.
+Rough of this size tumbles best in a six-pound or larger capacity barrel, but it can be successfully tumbled in barrels down to 3-pound capacity if you are patient, include small pieces (or media) in the barrel and are willing to run the coarse grit step at least twice.
+Big pieces of rough require extra time in the tumbler for shaping and smoothing.

 When we tumble this mix we add 20% to 30% large ceramic media to the barrel.
 The ceramic cylinders get between the large pieces of rough.
 They deliver grit to the surface of the rough and act like roller-bearings to improve the tumbling action.